 Everyone wants to have a safe experience while they’re out on the water, but operating a boat does come with some risks that could result in costly injuries and damages.
 Insurance could help cover you, your passengers and your boat as well as other people and their property.

-If you take a navigational safety course, you could save money on your policy.
-Ask your agent for more information.
+If you take a navigational safety course, you could save money on ERIE’s boat insurance policy.
+Ask an ERIE agent for more information.

-There are lots of things that we consider when pricing your boat insurance such as how much coverage you need and your boat’s location, size, age, power type and more.
-A local Erie Insurance agent can help you determine exactly what you need and what type of policy is best for you before you set sail.
+There are lots of things that we consider when pricing your boat insurance.
+Get in touch with a local Erie Insurance agent, who can help you determine exactly what you need and what type of policy is best for you before you set sail.

 1Coverage is subject to policy provisions.
 See individual policies for specific coverage details.
 Certain terms and limitations may apply.
 ERIE's Boat Protector Policy is not available in Kentucky.
 Refer to our disclaimer for additional information.

 2Limited to $250 per occurrence with no deductible.
 Additional coverage is available for purchase.

 3Cost of items excluded.

 4Up to $500 in coverage if damaged by a covered peril.
 Additional coverage is available for purchase.
 Some personal effects are excluded.Excluded items include, but are not limited to, money, valuable papers, jewelry and credit cards.

 5Up to $500 in coverage, with no deductible, after the extinguisher is used in a covered fire.